-The current development plan is divided into two major stages: (1) concurrent development of the Phase #1 Improvements and the Phase #2 Major Improvements, followed by (2) the Phase #2 Specific Improvements.
-The Developer plans to commence development of Phase #1 of the District in fourth quarter 2018.
-The current development plan is to develop the Phase #1 Improvements and the Phase #2 Major Improvements, followed by the development of the Phase #2 Specific Improvements within Phase #2 of the District.
-Development of Phase #2 of the District is expected to begin approximately 18 months after the start of development in Phase #1 of the District.
-See THE DEVELOPMENT - Development Plan - Concept Plan," "THE PHASE #1 IMPROVEMENTS" and "APPENDIX B - Form of Service and Assessment Plan."
+The current development plan is divided into two major stages: (1) concurrent development of the Phase #1 Improvements and the Phases #2-6 Major Improvements, followed by (2) the Phases #2-6 Specific Improvements.
+The Developer plans to commence development of Phase #1 of the District in 4th quarter 2019.
+The current development plan is to develop the Phases #2-6 Major Improvements and the Phases #2-6 Major Improvements, followed by the development of the Phases #2-6 Specific Improvements within Phases #2-6 of the District.
+Development of Phases #2-6 of the District is expected to begin approximately 18 months after the start of development in Phase #1 of the District.
+See THE DEVELOPMENT - Development Plan - Concept Plan," "THE PHASES #2-6 MAJOR IMPROVEMENTS" and "APPENDIX B - Form of Service and Assessment Plan."

-Proceeds of the Bonds will pay for a portion of the costs of the Phase #1 Improvements.
-The Developer will finance the balance of the Phase #1 Improvements not paid with proceeds of the Bonds through a Developer contribution, a portion of which may be repaid pursuant to the Reimbursement Agreement.
+Proceeds of the Bonds will pay for a portion of the costs of the Phases #2-6 Major Improvements.
+The Developer will finance the balance of the Phases #2-6 Major Improvements not paid with proceeds of the Bonds through a Developer contribution, which shall not be reimbursed to the Developer.

 Concept Plan: Below is the current concept plan of the Development as approved by the City.
 The concept plan is conceptual and subject to change consistent with the City's zoning and subdivision regulations.
-The area designated as "Retail" is not located within the District but is adjacent to the Development and located within the TIRZ.